-The components of undistributed ordinary income earnings (accumulated losses) on a tax basis were as follows:
+The components of undistributed ordinary income earnings on a tax basis were as follows:

-As of December 31,
+As of December 31, 2011 As of December 31, 2010

-2013 2012 2011

-Undistributed ordinary income \$ 6,338 \$ 6,139 \$ 5,505
+Undistributed ordinary income \$ 5,505 \$

-Undistributed long-term gain 52 3,187
+Undistributed long-term gain 3,187 451

-Capital Loss carry forward (7,509)

-Unrealized depreciation (13,026) (10,772) (2,659)
+Unrealized (depreciation) appreciation (5,702) 1,449

-Total \$ (14,197) \$ (4,581) \$ 6,033
+Total \$ 2,990 \$ 1,900

 Depending on the level of taxable income earned in a tax year, the Company may choose to carry forward taxable income in excess of current year dividend distributions into the next tax year and pay a 4% excise tax on such income, as required.
-In 2013 and 2012 the Company elected to carry forward taxable income in excess of current year dividend distributions and recorded an excise tax payable of \$0.2 million and \$0.2 million on \$6.1 million and \$5.9 million of undistributed earnings from operations and capital gains.
+For the year ended December 31, 2011, the Company elected to pay an excise tax of approximately \$0.3 million on approximately \$8.5 million of undistributed earnings from operations and capital gains that it intends to distribute in 2012.